Home

 It's good to experiment with different chord progressions.
 You can write melodies on those which sound more appealing.
 Creating variations in these chord progressions can also go a long way.
 Don't underestimate the importance of chord substitution, in which you replace a particular chord with another.

 You can write a simple melody and then alter the length of the notes.
 You can also eliminate certain notes and add others, thereby making your song sound better.
-If you keep working on your songwriting craft you will certainly get better at writing song melodies.
+If you keep working on your songwriting craft you will certainly get better at writing melodies.

 Writing song lyrics.